STAIRlab/sees/docs/library/1_Modeling/element/beam/252-Flexure-Shear Interaction Displacement-Based Beam-Column Element.md

 </tr>
 </tbody>
 </table>

 <p>NOTE:</p>
 <ol>
 <li>The valid queries to a nonlinear beam-column element when creating
-an ElementRecorder object are 'force,' and 'section $secNum secArg1 secArg2...'
-Where $secNum refers to the integration point whose data is to be output.</li>
+an ElementRecorder object are `force,` and `section $secNum secArg1 secArg2...` Where `secNum` refers to the integration point whose data is to be output.</li>
 <li>The element requires a special section and special care when
 numbering the materials. see Discussion below for section command and